-While we have had a successful six months of 2016, the unpredictable and fluctuating global economic climate has had a pervasive and persistent effect on HPS.
-The Company has felt the negative impact of an unpredictable and erratic economy, as well as the variability of foreign currency exchange rates, raw material commodity costs, manufacturing throughput, and market pricing pressures.
-These deterrents are being managed through the Company's operational plans and strategic projects.
+While the Company has achieved moderate success during the nine months of 2016, the unpredictable and fluctuating global economic climate has had a pervasive and persistent impact on HPS' profitability.
+The Company has experienced the adverse impact of an unpredictable and erratic economy, as well as the variability of foreign currency exchange rates, raw material commodity costs, manufacturing throughput and market pricing pressures.
+These deterrents are being prudently managed through the Company's operational plans and strategic initiatives and projects.

-While these negative influences have impacted the Company's shorter term operational and financial performance over the past few quarters we are confident that the business fundamentals that have been developed will grow and sustain HPS in the future.
-The Company's response to these conditions continues to be conservative but progressive, prudent but not complacent.
-These key initiatives are having a positive impact on HPS' performance.
-The Company continues to be focused on improving in terms of escalation of market share, sales growth from new product development, geographic diversification, productivity gains, cost reduction, and capacity flexibility.
+These adverse influences have impacted the Company's current operational and financial performance over the shorter term, however management is confident that the business fundamentals that have been developed will grow and sustain HPS in the future.
+The Company continues to respond to these conditions through key initiatives which are having a positive impact on HPS' performance.
+The Company continues to be focused on escalation of market share, improved sales growth from new product development, geographic diversification, productivity gains, cost reduction and capacity flexibility.

-HPS continues to be an industry leader and remain both operationally and financially strong.
-History has demonstrated the Company's proven ability to navigate through the enduring economic uncertainty and we remain confident in our vision of the future.
+HPS has a reputation of being an industry leader and remains both operationally and financially strong.
+Historically the Company has proven its ability to navigate through the enduring economic uncertainty and management continues to remain confident in the vision of the future.
 HPS is positioned to meet the evolving needs of both our traditional markets while becoming a leading player in a growing number of other market sectors.
-Our drive, resilience, decades of experience, commitment, engineering expertise, solid supplier relationships and a broad and unique business perspective gained through our diverse products, customers and markets are all key success factors critical to the success of the Company.
+The combination of our drive, resilience, decades of experience, commitment, engineering expertise, solid supplier relationships and a broad and unique business perspective gained through our diverse products, customers and markets are all key success factors critical to the success of the Company.